 • I remember her telling us to be financially independent of our husband.

 • Have your own saving account; your husband doesn’t need to know about it.

 • Study well because education is your way out of the “gutter.”

 • I admired Mother for helping out the poor ones; giving shelter, food and money even we didn’t have enough.

-• It’s nice to know that all her siblings really respected Mother and honour her.
+• It’s nice to know that all her siblings really respected Mother and honor her.
 They all have good things to say about her.

 • Mother’s last words to me: “Go home, everything will be all right.”
 Come to think of it how true those words are!
 I think what she meant by that is: “Not to worry too much about the future because GOD is in control.”

 I could go on and on and on…

 It was fifteen years ago Mother died.
 For as long as we remember her, she is not really dead.
 Her spirit lives on, stronger than ever continuously providing us love and guidance when we need it the most.